-The Pwllpeiran Upland Research Platform is a centre for the study of upland farmed ecosystems.
+The Pwllpeiran Upland Research Centre is a centre for the study of upland farmed ecosystems.
 It is located in the heart of the Cambrian Mountains, West Wales, immediately adjacent to the Elenydd Special Area of Conservation.

 Just over 50% of utilised UK agricultural land is classified as Less Favoured Area, and within Wales this figure rises to 80%.
 A combination of altitude, soil characteristics and climatic conditions restricts most farms within these areas to extensive sheep and cattle production, and around 60% of the UK breeding flock and 60% of the UK beef suckler herd are found in the uplands.